Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 This depends on several things, including how much money you’re making and whether you’ve exceeded your personal tax allowance for the year.

-These can vary from one business to the next, and could include anything which is “wholly and exclusively” for the business, such as postage and packaging, internet hosting for your website, or transaction fees charged by the payment handler or platform.
+You might also be able to reduce the amount of tax you pay by claiming your business-related expenses on your tax return.
+These vary from one business to the next, but they’re normally allowable as long as they’re “wholly and exclusively” for the business, such as postage and packaging, internet hosting for your website, or transaction fees charged by the payment handler or platform.

 Thinking of setting up an online business?
 We’re an online service, too!
 Learn more about our online accountancy services for businesses.
 Call 020 3355 4047, or get an instant online quote.